 Whenever I decide to do something, particularly something that involves using my hands, it never occurs to me I can’t do it.
 In my earlier years, I often did home repairs, always sure that if I could take it apart, I could figure out what wasn’t working and fix it.

-In the midst of it all, for almost 40 years I have followed an introspective and spiritual path, with a belief in the extraordinary power of Divine Love to help heal the past and create a new life.
+In the midst of it all, for over 40 years I have followed an introspective and spiritual path, with a belief in the extraordinary power of Divine Love to help heal the past and create a new life.

 And, given my creative nature, in 2015 I began to also create encaustic art – that versatile, anything-goes, hot-wax art of the Ancient Greeks and Egyptians.
 I have temporarily set this art aside as I devote my time to once again bringing forth Soul Glyphs™; but you can learn about encaustic and see my past art by clicking the links.